 In each case, apart from the construction of a levee, the operation must be carried out primarily and principally for the purpose stated.
-This is to ensure that the deduction for expenditure on landcare operations and the three-year write-off for water facilities cannot both be claimed for the same item of expenditure.
-Where a levee is constructed primarily and principally for water conservation, it is a water facility (see next page).
+This is to ensure that the deduction for expenditure on landcare operations and the three-year writeoff for water facilities cannot both be claimed for the same item of expenditure.
+Where a levee is constructed primarily and principally for water conservation, it is a water facility (see below).